 What’s wrong with this idea?
 I was reading the linked blog post this morning, and it got me thinking about honest feedback.
 A suggestion that I usually share with our students is to send their draft to those friends that are not afraid to give honest criticism, and ask them to be brutally honest on what they think about any part of the draft, clarifying that it will not be taken personally.

 The hard part is the latter, but it is a good exercise to practice getting used to being criticized, and to learn how to separate the criticism from one’s ego.
+After all

-While in my experience most people are not afraid to voice criticism, the barrier is massively lowered if you explicitly ask for it and explicitly welcome it.
+While in my experience most people are usually not afraid to voice criticism, the barrier is massively lowered if you explicitly ask for it and explicitly welcome it.

-It also reminded me of a recent breakthrough newsletter, where Mark Manson (author of “The Subtle Art of Not Giving a F*ck”) shared his experience with AI sycophancy and how he has gotten around it using the following prompt:
+This whole discussion also reminded me of a recent breakthrough newsletter, where Mark Manson (author of “The Subtle Art of Not Giving a F*ck”) shared his experience with AI sycophancy and how he has gotten around it using the following prompt:

 Your goal is to help me deeply understand a recent challenge or failure and extract the most valuable lessons from it.
 You will guide me one question at a time, asking only what is essential to uncover key insights.